syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Elements.md

 ## CUSTOM Element

 The CUSTOM element is used in creating the custom tags as determined by the user.
-The CUSTOMElementImpl class is responsible for the custom controls declared by the &lt;custom&gt; tag in the HTML document and contains the element's properties and methods.
+The CUSTOMElementImpl class is responsible for the custom controls declared by the <custom> tag in the HTML document and contains the element's properties and methods.

 ## DIV - Division Element